Amid political turmoil in Libya, two neighboring countries united to spread peace and healing for families affected by cleft conditions.

 This program was the first of its kind with respect to children and families from another country traveling into Egypt to receive care.
 With the support of both Libyan and Egyptian ministries of health, 24 patients were screened, 17 underwent surgical care and seven Libyan medical professionals received training.

-We recently connected with Mohamed to learn more about the care and training provided during this mission and how he hopes it will be the first of many surgical programs Operation Smile Egypt will host in the future.
+We recently connected with Mohamed to learn more about the care and training provided during this program and how he hopes it will be the first of many surgical programs Operation Smile Egypt will host in the future.

 Q: This program was a beautiful display of the compassion and solidarity between Operation Smile Egypt and Libyan families and health care workers.
 Could you provide more context behind the orchestration of this surgical program?